deajan/osync/README.md

-osync 0.99RC3
+osync 0.99RC4
 =============

-A two way sync script with fault tolerance, resuming, deletion backup and conflict backups.
+A two way filesync script with fault tolerance, resuming, deletion backup and conflict backups.
+File synchronization is bidirectional, based on rsync, and can be run manually, by cron, or triggered via inotifytools (whenever a file changes on master, a file sync is triggered).

 ## About